32-bit ASN – 32-bit Autonomous System Numbers

 An entity that provides secretariat and administrative support to the Address Supporting Organization (ASO) and the ASO AC.

 A unique identifier for an Autonomous System (AS) that is used in the exchange of exterior routing.
 Managed under the RIR system, ASNs were extended in 2009 from 16 to 32 bits in length.
 See also: 32-bit ASN

 A range of IP addresses that is registered for a specific purpose, either for an End User, Internet Service Provider (ISP) or Local Internet Registry’s (LIR) network infrastructure.

 See Internet Number Resource Certification (RPKI).

 DNS – Domain Name System

 The distributed database of information that translates a domain name to an IP address.
-It also lists the mail servers accepting email for each domain.
+The DNS also lists the mail servers accepting email for each domain.